Frequently Asked Questions

-A. The Ethics Hotline was implemented as an additional mechanism for the reporting of unethical and unlawful behavior and to ensure that, if people are not comfortable discussing these matters with others internally, they have a way to raise or report concerns anonymously, through an outside third party.
+A. The Ethics Hotline was implemented as an additional mechanism for individuals to report concerns of unethical and unlawful behavior and to ensure that, if they are not comfortable discussing these matters with others internally, they have a way to raise or report concerns anonymously, through an outside third party.

 Q. Who can use the UAB Ethics Hotline?

-A. The UAB Ethics Hotline is designed for use by all members of the UAB community – the University of Alabama at Birmingham, UAB Health System, University of Alabama Health Services Foundation (HSF), and other UAB affiliates.
-The UAB Ethics Hotline replaced the ones previously in use by UAB Hospital and HSF.
+A. Anyone can.
+The UAB Ethics Hotline is designed for use by all members of the UAB community – faculty, staff, students, patients, volunteers, visitors, vendors, contractors -- regardless of whether the concern relates to the University of Alabama at Birmingham, UAB Health System, University of Alabama Health Services Foundation (HSF), or other UAB affiliates.

 Q. When can I use the UAB Ethics Hotline?

 A. The hotline is staffed 24 hours a day, seven days a week, by trained professionals who take calls and ensure reports are made to appropriate university personnel for follow-up.
 Report online here by clicking on the "File a Report Online" button or by calling the toll-free number on the right.

 Q. What type of concerns should I report to the UAB Ethics Hotline?

 A. You should call the UAB Ethics Hotline or file a report online if you have questions or concerns about possible violations of legal or ethical standards that you do not feel comfortable raising through traditional management channels.
 Examples of such concerns include:

 - False claims, financial missatements, or accounting or auditing irregularities;

 - Violations of the UAB Enterprise Code of Conduct;